-Restrictions take effect during summer, from 1 November to 31 March.
+Off-leash areas and restrictions change during summer from 1 November to 31 March.

-For a description of the boundaries of off-leash areas, the times when the designated areas are off-leash and Melways map references, download the schedule designated areas (PDF 95 KB).
+For a more in-depth description of the boundaries of off-leash areas, the times when the designated areas are off-leash and Melways map references, download the schedule designated areas (PDF 95 KB).

 For further information please refer to the signage at our beaches, parks and reserves.